 On October 10, 1888 the Fort Worth Gazette reported that Scott was holding twelve thousand steers over the winter.

 On October 19, 1906 the Telegram declared Scott the biggest taxpayer in the city ($8,600 would be $219,000 today).
 Texas had plenty of two resources: cattle and land.
 Scott made a fortune in each.

-Scott owned the Worth, Metropolitan, and Terminal hotels.
+Scott also was a commercial developer.
+He owned the (original) Worth, Metropolitan, and Terminal hotels.
 The Worth and Metropolitan were on Main Street on blocks flanking today’s Hotel Texas.
 (Images from Greater Fort Worth and the 1914 city directory.)

 In March 1911 Scott asked permission to dig a tunnel under 8th Street to connect the Worth and the Metropolitan.
 He also planned to tear down the south end of the Worth Hotel and build an even bigger hotel there.